-Through December 31, 2020, The Families First Coronavirus Response Act (FFCRA) , requires the University, to provide paid leave for specified reasons related to the COVID-19 pandemic under the Emergency Paid Sick Leave Act (EPSLA) and the Emergency Family and Medical Leave Expansion Act (EFMLA).
-Eligible employees who are unable to work, including unable to telework because the employee:
+For absences between April 1, 2020 through December 31, 2020, The Families First Coronavirus Response Act (FFCRA) , required the University, to provide paid leave for specified reasons related to the COVID-19 pandemic under the Emergency Paid Sick Leave Act (EPSLA) and the Emergency Family and Medical Leave Expansion Act (EFMLA).
+Eligible employees who were unable to work, including unable to telework because the employee:

-- Is subject to a Federal, State, or local quarantine or isolation order related to COVID-19;
+- Was subject to a Federal, State, or local quarantine or isolation order related to COVID-19;

-- Has been advised by a health care provider to self-quarantine related to COVID-19;
+- Had been advised by a health care provider to self-quarantine related to COVID-19;

-- Is experiencing COVID-19 symptoms and is seeking a medical diagnosis;
+- Was experiencing COVID-19 symptoms and is seeking a medical diagnosis;

-- Is caring for an individual subject to an order described in (1) or self-quarantine as described in (2);
+- Was caring for an individual subject to an order described in (1) or self-quarantine as described in (2);

-- Is caring for his or her child whose school or place of care is closed (or childcare provider is unavailable) due to COVID-19 related reasons or
+- Was caring for his or her child whose school or place of care is closed (or childcare provider is unavailable) due to COVID-19 related reasons or

-- Is experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services.
+- Was experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services.